MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithD365.md

 # Exercise 1 - Ingest the Dynamics Contacts

 The Customer Insights Cards embedded within Dynamics 365 utilize the Contact ID from Dynamics to identify which profile data to display.
-In this task you will consume Customer data from Dynamics 365 into Dynamics 365 Customer Insights and Map, Match and Merge it with the existing data-set from Lab 1.
+In this task you will consume Contact data from Dynamics 365 into Dynamics 365 Customer Insights and unify it with the existing dataset from earlier modules.

 **Note:** This step is not one you would normally have to take if you were using Dynamics 365 as a data source to begin with.
-Since we did not start with contacts from Dynamics we will artifically have to ensure that we have similar contacts in Dynamics for the lab to work.
+Since we did not start with contacts from Dynamics we will artificially have to ensure that we have similar contacts in Dynamics for the lab to work.

 ## Task 1 - Import Contacts into Dynamics 365